-- 9. Policy Issues Education/Discussion and Outcome Monitoring Reports:

-- Standing committees;

-- 2. Other committees and taskforces as scheduled or requested;

-- 3. Individual supervisors as requested by the Chairperson;

-- 4. Educational presentations requested by the Board;

-- County Administration report.
-The Administration report may include but shall not be limited to updates on Strategic Plan implementation, legislative updates, educational presentations related to policy issues, and performance monitoring data;

-- 10. Board Policy Actions:

-- 1. Ordinances and resolutions;

-- 11. Miscellaneous Business:

-- 12. Announcements and requests;

-- 13. Adjournment.

-(b)(c) Limiting Audio and Prohibiting Video Recording of Closed Session Meetings.
+- 9. Policy Issues Education/Discussion and Outcome Monitoring Reports: - 1.
+Standing committees; - 2.
+Other committees and taskforces as scheduled or requested; - 3.
+Individual supervisors as requested by the Chairperson; - 4.
+Educational presentations requested by the Board; - County Administration report.
+The Administration report may include but shall not be limited to updates on Strategic Plan implementation, legislative updates, educational presentations related to policy issues, and performance monitoring data; - 10.
+Board Policy Actions: - 1.
+Ordinances and resolutions; - 11.
+Miscellaneous Business; - 12.
+Announcements and requests (30 second limit per Supervisor); - 13.
+Adjournment. - (c) Limiting Audio and Prohibiting Video Recording of Closed Session Meetings.